DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 - **MORNING**.
 The Players head to Aubin's Tomb, and discover it is indeed filled with lots of gold and magical artifacts.
 They each take from the tomb, leaving a piece of equipment behind in exchange.
 They are suspicious of such an easy treasure haul.

-- **EVENING**.
+- **AFTERNOON**.
 Arrival at Brobdin Castle.
 It is large and lively: tall walls, 3-4 stories, lots of guards patrolling, lights dance in the windows, etc. A young girl introduces herself as the Gundlach Firetender, and says that the Gundlachs will see them in the morning. ♠ Only family and trusted allies may enter Brobdin Castle.

 ### DAY 7